xvik/generics-resolver/README.md

 GenericsContext context = GenericsResolver.resolve(Root.class)
 ```

-If root class also contains generics, they will not be resolved (it's impossible).
+If root class also contains generics, they are resolved by generic bound (e.g. `<T extends Model>` will be resolved as T=Model.class, and
+resolved as Object.class when no bounds set)

 Resolved class hierarchy is cached internally, so it's cheap to resolve single class few times.